 Pyeloplasty is surgery to remove a blockage of the kidney located at the pelvi-ureteric- junction (PUJ).
 The junction can become narrow due to extrinsic compression by a branch of the renal artery or an intrinsic stricture.
 The blockage can also be congenitally present at birth.
 The resultant hydronephrosis can become infected and kidney stones can form.
-Left untreated, chronic hydronephrosis will eventually lead to deterioration of kidney function and even loss of a kidney (atrophy).
+Left untreated, chronic hydronephrosis will eventually lead to deterioration of kidney function and even atrophy of the kidney.
 The most common early symptom is recurrent pain over the loin, especially after a drinking binge.

-Corrective surgery is traditionally done by open method because all types of PUJ obstruction can be managed.
-Open surgery gives the highest success rate, but results a long, painful incision.
+Corrective surgery is traditionally done by open method as all types of PUJ obstruction can be managed.
+Open surgery gives the highest success rate, but leaves a long, painful scar.
 Laparoscopic surgery gives the same access though small incisions, resulting in less pain, shorter hospital stay, faster recovery and return to daily activities.

 Although conventional laparoscopic method can be used, robotic pyeloplasty makes the surgery easier and faster to do.
-This is due to the increased range of motion of each instrument, as well as scaling of motion and tremor-dampening technology.
-These factors, enhanced by magnified visualization on the da Vinci’s 3-D high definition camera, allows the surgeon to correct the obstruction and reconstruct the PUJ more precisely with equivalent success rate to open surgery.
-In addition, the blood loss is less and recurrence rate lower compared to laparoscopic pyeloplasty.
+This is due to the increased range of motion of each instrument, Enhanced by magnified visualization on the da Vinci’s 3-D high definition camera, the surgeon can reconstruct the PUJ more precisely with equal success rate to open surgery.
+In addition, the blood loss is less and recurrence rate is lower compared to laparoscopic method.

 - urine leak.
 This occurs if the repair is not water-tight.
 This will result in fever, pain and bloatedness in the immediate post-op period.
-The dj stent should generally prevent a major leak.
+The DJ stent prevents such a leak

 - conversion.
 As with all laparoscopic surgeries, conversion to open surgery is always possible if complications occur or the repair cannot be performed.
 The conversion rate is lower compared to conventional laparoscopy